CMU Clinical Counseling Center

-The CCC offers free counseling and wellness sessions to students, faculty, and staff of State Fair Community College.
+The CCC offers free counseling and wellness sessions to students of State Fair Community College.
 Clients may receive approximately four to eight sessions each semester.
 The CCC is open from August to December for the fall semester and opens again in January until May.

 Clients may seek counseling related to:

 - Academic underachievement